 A required course in the Independent Educational Consultant Certificate Program.

 We highly recommend students complete EDUC_X406 Principles of Independent Educational Consulting prior to enrolling in this course.
 See enrollment confirmation for login information.
+Please register for the course at least two weeks prior to the start date.
 Due to high demand, early enrollment recommended.

 NOTE: This course may have optional, live sessions via Zoom.
 The sessions will be recorded and posted for students who are not able to attend.
 The Zoom meeting link and password to join will be provided in the course.
 A device with audio and visual will be needed to participate.
 The following student guide provides additional resources/information on how to use and access the course’s Zoom sessions.